 Students can enter this field by obtaining a bachelor's or master's degree in landscape architecture.
 These degrees are typically called a Bachelor of Landscape Architecture (BLA) or a Bachelor of Science in Landscape Architecture (BSLA) and usually take four to five years to complete.
 Those with an undergraduate degree in a different field can pursue a Master's of Landscape Architecture (MLA), which usually takes about three years to complete.
 Students with undergraduate training in the field can typically complete their advanced degree in two years.
 Nationwide, landscape architects earned mean annual wages of $69,530, according to May 2014 BLS data.

 Architecture and Landscape Online Colleges

-Many self-employed people work in the architecture and landscape design field--about 21 percent--according to the BLS.
-The reason behind the faster-than-average projected growth in this field is that environmental concerns could drive increased demand for sustainably-designed projects.
+Many self-employed people work in the architecture and landscape design field--about 15 percent--according to 2014 BLS information.
+A likely factor that is driving job growth in the field is the interest in and need for sustainably designed projects.

 - Landscape Architects, Bureau of Labor Statistics Occupational Outlook Handbook, Jan.
 8, 2014. http://www.bls.gov/ooh/architecture-and-engineering/landscape-architects.htm

 - Landscape Architects, Bureau of Labor Statistics Occupational Employment Statistics, May 2014. http://www.bls.gov/oes/current/oes171012.htm